statisticslab/statisticslab.github.io/joining/index.md

 **Position Qualifications:** The successful candidate will have

-  - Completed (or nearly completed) a PhD in Statistics, Biostatistics, Computer Science, or a closely related area prior to their appointment;
+  - Completed (or nearly completed) a PhD in Statistics, Biostatistics, or a closely related area prior to their appointment;

   - Demonstrated a capacity to produce high quality research;